zowe/docs-site/docs/extend/extend-apiml/api-mediation-sso.md

 This section describes the requirements that an API service needs to satisfy to adopt a Zowe SSO access token.

 * The token received by the Gateway is first validated and then may be passed directly to the service.
-Alternatively, the Gateway can exchange the token for a passticket if the API service is configured to expect a passticket.
+Alternatively, the Gateway can exchange the token for a PassTicket if the API service is configured to expect a PassTicket.
-* The API service can validate the token and extract information about the user ID by calling ZAAS `/query` endpoint.
+* The API service can validate the token and extract information about the user ID by calling the ZAAS `/query` endpoint.
-* The alternative is to validate the signature of the JWT token using the public key of the token issuer (API ML Gateway).
-The API service needs to have the API ML Gateway certificate, along with the full CA certification chain in the API service truststore.
+* The alternative is to validate the signature of the JWT token using the public key of the token issuer (e.g. the API ML Gateway).
+The API service needs to have the API ML Gateway certificate along with the full CA certification chain in the API service truststore.

 **Note:** The REST API of ZAAS can easily be called from a Java application using the [ZAAS Client](api-mediation-security.md#zaas-client).